 A cyclist of similar age who sadly died after a crash in October 2019, as reported in this BBC news item.

 johnhowes.net is currently (Jan.
-2020) held by an American farm insurance agent.
+2020) with an American farm insurance agent.

 Wikipedia John Howes page is for John Forman Howes, who was a Professor of Asian Studies at the University of British Columbia.
 Died Feb.
 2017.

-John R Howes, ‘criminal lawyer’ based in Fort Lauderdale, Florida, USA (previously had johnhowes.com?)
+John R Howes, ‘criminal lawyer’ based in Fort Lauderdale, Florida, USA – on linkedin.com (previously had johnhowes.com?)

 There was an architectural journalist of the same name writing for The Times at one time.

 John Howes, who has something to do with Tarn Hows SSSI in the Lake District.

 John Howes of Wetlands International seems an interesting guy.

 John Howes, of electrical retailers Howes of Southborough (Tunbridge Wells), a vintage radio technical expert.

 There’s a John Howes Close in Easton, Norwich (the city where my paternal grandparents grew up) – although Google Maps records it as Howe’s.